Mechanical Occam s chaos Lorenz butterfly

 Integrating again analytically the system in figure 7, and using the two initial conditions above, after a few instants we would obtain the following evolution (figure 8):

 In figure 8 the end-states of the two solutions are shown in blue and orange.
 We can see only the blue final state because the orange one is exactly below it; they have basically behaved almost identically so far.
 So, it would seem our tiny alteration of the initial conditions does not have a considerable impact and the two weather's evolution are evolving pretty much along the same solution over time.
 However, let’s check it properly and keep going with the simulation.
-From the video below, it is possible to see how the two solutions keep staying pretty much the same for the first 10 seconds (we can see at times only the blue marker and other times only the orange one), to then diverge and act in two completely different and random ways (clearly possible to distinguish the blue and orange dots in two completely different places and paths):
+From the video below (the video does not appear if reading this post on mobile; please access from a laptop/desktop or in browser mode), it is possible to see how the two solutions keep staying pretty much the same for the first 10 seconds (we can see at times only the blue marker and other times only the orange one), to then diverge and act in two completely different and random ways (clearly possible to distinguish the blue and orange dots in two completely different places and paths):

-Video: simulation of the evolution of two systems with slightly different initial conditions
+Video: (video not visible on mobile; please access from a laptop/desktop or in browser mode) simulation of the evolution of two systems with slightly different initial conditions

 The simulation shows that, along their evolutions, solutions starting from initial conditions almost identical among them, diverge then chaotically - along very different paths and non-periodically, therefore without a known and predictable period.
 That is allowed by that finite phase-space accommodating infinite solutions tightly packed among them in a fractal geometry.